oisdk/SwiftSequence/README.md

 # SwiftSequence

-SwiftSequence is a lightweight framework of extensions to `SequenceType` and structs that conform to `SequenceType`.
+SwiftSequence is a lightweight framework of extensions to `SequenceType`.
 It has no requirements beyond the Swift standard library.
-Every function, struct, and method has both a strict and a lazy version, unless otherwise specified.
+Every function and method has both a strict and a lazy version, unless otherwise specified.

 SwiftSequence adds one new protocol: `LazySequenceType`.
 This protocol has all of the same requirements as `SequenceType`, but anything that conforms to it is assumed to be lazily evaluated.